Authing/docs/docs/en/guides/access-control/resource-acl.md

 ![](~@imagesZhCn/guides/authorization/acl-3.png)

 We can also add restrictions to authorization rules.
 For example, the rules are only valid for Windows users.
-If the authorization is initiated from a Linux machine, Approw will determine that the user has no permission and cannot complete the authorization of the book resource.
+If the authorization is initiated from a Linux machine, Authing will determine that the user has no permission and cannot complete the authorization of the book resource.

 ![](~@imagesZhCn/guides/authorization/acl-4.png)